freeCodeCamp/freeCodeCamp/guide/english/svg/index.md

 ## Editors

-* [Vectr](https://vectr.com) - web and desktop tool for creating and editing SVG graphics, free of charge
+* [Vectr](https://vectr.com) - web and desktop tool for creating and editing SVG graphics, free of charge.

 ## Tools to create SVG